0:00

 “Americans are nervous about rallying in D.C. after the fallout of January 6, so it’s exactly where this needs to be.”

 He explained that the rally’s purpose was to “help the unity movement discover itself”.
 The unity movement, as Bret sees it, is based on the idea that the American people are artificially divided by their governing class.
 He believes that the vast majority of U.S. citizens share common ground on the nation’s founding principles.
-If they could refocus on those shared ideals, they could unite under a collective American identity and chart a more coherent path through the many problems facing the country.
+If they could find a way to refocus on those shared ideals, they could unite under a collective American identity and chart a more coherent path through the many problems facing the country.

 After the assassination attempt on Donald Trump, Bret dusted off his Unity pitch and adapted it to the 2024 landscape.
 This time, he suggested that Robert Kennedy Jr. join Trump as vice president so that MAGA could take a less partisan form and adopt RFK’s health mission.
 The bonus of the 2024 model, according to Bret, was that Bobby would act as "assassination insurance".